 The practices of risk management are not limited to the division responsible for the insurance and risk program.
-For example, the Fleet division is responsible for administering the Commercial Vehicle Operators Registration (CVOR) program as mandated through the Highway Traffic Act.
+For example, the Fleet division is responsible for administering the Commercial Vehicle

+Operators Registration (CVOR) program as mandated through the Highway Traffic Act.
 Through their continued efforts at mitigating and reducing risk, the Fleet division confirms it is within compliance of the CVOR program.

-In 2023, the risk management team is developing the frame work for a Corporate Risk Management Strategy including education, training, and techniques that can be applied to corporate projects and implemented in the day-to-day operations throughout Haldimand County.
+The risk management team has initiated developing the framework for a Corporate Risk Management Strategy including education, training, and techniques that can be applied to corporate projects and implemented in the day-to-day operations throughout Haldimand County.
 The goal is to work collaboratively with all departments to further reduce risks associated with municipal operations.